Bingobean/fuel-price-india/README.md

 ## Installation (to run locally):

-Clone the repo and run,
+Clone the repo and install dependencies from `requirements.txt` and run using,

 ```
 python -m flask run --port=5000